IndiGo: Network

 As of November 2025, IndiGo operates more than 2,700 daily flights to 137 destinations, 94 in India and 43 abroad.
 Its main hub is at Delhi, with additional bases at Bengaluru, Chennai, Hyderabad, Kolkata, Mumbai, and Kochi.
-In January 2011, IndiGo received a license to operate international flights after completing five years of operations.
+In January 2011, IndiGo received a licence to operate international flights after completing five years of operations.
 IndiGo's first international service was launched between New Delhi and Dubai on 1 September 2011.
-The airline announced that it will expand its international destinations to Bishkek and Siem Reap, among many others in southeastern and central Asia and eastern Africa, to increase its global presence.

 Codeshare agreements

 IndiGo codeshares with the following airlines: